senotrusov/notes/arch-linux-installation.md

     Unlike legacy BIOS bootloaders, which reside physically on the disk’s Master Boot Record (MBR), UEFI boot entries are stored in the motherboard’s NVRAM (Non-Volatile RAM).
 Because of this, boot entries often persist even after a disk has been formatted or replaced.

-    !!! info inline end "About the Unicode Switch"
+    !!! tip inline end "About the Unicode Switch"

         Although the UEFI specification mandates **UCS-2 (Unicode)** encoding for boot entry descriptions and arguments, `efibootmgr` defaults to **ASCII** to maintain compatibility with older or non-standard firmware.